MicroCoulomb/MicroEngineering/README.md

 ## MicroEngineering
-A platform for drafting energy efficiency and conservation plan.
+A platform for drafting paralegal documents.

 ## Status
 This project is currently in progress and is expected to be completed within a week.